Charul04/SkillForge-AI/README.md

 | 🏆 Leaderboard | Community ranking by XP |
 | 📄 Export | Download professional PDF career report |

----

-## 👩‍💻 Author

-**Charul Sahu**
-Hackathon 2025 — SkillForge AI

----

-## 📄 License

-This project was built for hackathon purposes.
-All quiz content, roadmap data, and YouTube resource links are curated manually for educational use.

----

 *"From lost to launched — that's SkillForge AI."* ⚡